-Before starting my doctoral programme, I completed a Masters degree in Public Policy and Development at the Paris School of Economics, having graduated from the Ecole Normale Supérieure de Paris (ENS Ulm), and spent a semester at Columbia University (New York) as a graduate research visitor in Political Science.
-I have also worked for various non-profit organizations such as the UN Economic and Social Commission for Western Asia (UN-ESCWA) in Beirut, and the American NGO Human Rights First, as part of their Foreign Policy team in New York.
+Before starting my doctoral programme, I earned an MSc in Public Policy and Development from the Paris School of Economics (PSE), a graduate degree in Economics from the Ecole Normale Supérieure de Paris (ENS Ulm), and a BA in Economics from the Université Paris-Dauphine.
+I have also worked for various non-profit organizations such as the UN Economic and Social Commission for Western Asia in Beirut, and the American NGO Human Rights First, as part of their Foreign Policy Team in New York.